qburgner/portfolio/README.md

 ## Projects
 ### RNA Sequencing Data Analysis

-Utilized R to analyze RNA sequencing data from a publically available source.
-With the help of R's built-in packages, significant differentailly expressed genes were able to be visualized through PCA, volcano plots, heat maps, and gene set enrichment analysis.
+Utilized R to analyze RNA sequencing data from a publicly available source.
+With the help of R's built-in packages, significant differentially expressed genes were able to be visualized through PCA, volcano plots, heat maps, and gene set enrichment analysis.

 ### Fully automating analysis pipeline for COSMIC Actionability file